Notice regarding the quality of machine translation

 - any other operation performed on equipment requiring the handling of refrigerant fluids.

-To go further Article R. 543-76 of the Environment Code.
+For further information: Article R. 543-76 of the Environment Code.

 b. competent CFE